 But why Elvis Presley?
 Surely information could be found on other Pre-War figures and groups to emulate?
 Well, given the icon status of Elvis, even after death, it makes sense that he would have much more paraphernalia left for scavengers to uncover (especially in Las Vegas!).
 Elvis was also, like many celebrities, a sort of figure that was relatable to the average person – in the lore of New Vegas, the King self-identifies with the sort of carefree and rebelliousness attitude that Elvis exudes in the videos that were left behind.
 This relatability is also attached to a bit of self-projection and desire, as well – Elvis represented high charisma, fame, and sexuality that created an immortal icon that has clearly bested even death.
 There’s a reason that Elvis Presley impersonators still exist in large numbers to this day!
 You could even argue that elements of the Elvis aesthetic and persona have leaked into other avenues as well – what we, the general populace, tend to think of when we think “the 50’s”, or “rock ‘n’ roll”, or the ever-popular subculture of “rockabilly”, regardless of how correct it is, has been forever influenced and overwritten by the Cult of Elvis (Fraser and Brown 2002).

 So what can we extrapolate from this archaeologically?
 There’s certainly something to be said about iconography and interpretation – whereas Caesar of the Legion was able to find history books on Imperial Rome, the King had to interpret who Elvis Presley was and what he stood for, based solely on the little information he could gather.
-Which is why we end up with almost a religious cult surrounding Elvis within the Kings Faction – the King believed Elvis to be, if not a deity, than at least someone who was profoundly worshipped and imitated through the Pre-War world.
+Which is why we end up with almost a religious cult surrounding Elvis within the Kings Faction – the King believed Elvis to be, if not a deity, than at least someone who was profoundly worshiped and imitated through the Pre-War world.
 And although we, in real life, could consider that interpretation a stretch…is he really that wrong?
-From clothing to statuary to tattoos to museums to yes, impersonators, Elvis is, for lack of a better word, worshipped to this day by others.
+From clothing to statuary to tattoos to museums to yes, impersonators, Elvis is, for lack of a better word, worshiped to this day by others.
 Perhaps what we should take from this, as archaeologists, is that iconography can have a sort of nuance behind it.
 Is there really a difference between religious worship and more of an idealised, celebrity worship?
 How can we differentiate between the two in the future archaeological record?
 And, better yet, will future archaeologists be able to?

 Or maybe future archaeologists will just assume we all worshipped Mickey Mouse.
 I mean…it could be worse, I guess.